 Tara Westover is an American author.
 Born in Idaho to a father opposed to public education, she never attended school.
 An older brother taught her to read, and after that her education was erratic and haphazard, with most of her days spent working in her father’s junkyard or stewing herbs for her mother.
 She was seventeen the first time she set foot in a classroom.
 After that first encounter with education she pursued learning for a decade, graduating magna cum laude from Brigham Young University in 2008 and subsequently winning a Gates Cambridge Scholarship.
 She received an MPhil from Trinity College, Cambridge in 2009 and in 2014 was awarded a PhD in history.
 Currently, she is a Senior Research Fellow at the Harvard Kennedy School, working on projects related to media and political polarization.

-To date, Educated has sold more than 4 million copies and is expected to be translated into 40 languages.
+To date, Educated has sold more than 4 million copies and has been translated into 41 languages.
 President Barack Obama included Educated on his annual reading list, calling it "remarkable," and Bill Gates listed it as one of his favorite books of the year, saying, "It's even better than you've heard.”
 For her staggering impact, TIME Magazine named Westover one of the 100 most influential people of 2018.

 Try refreshing the page or contact us if the problem persists.